 What is REST?
 Representational State Transfer (REST) was created as an idea to use simple HTTP in order to make calls between virtual machines, instead of such complex techniques as the Remote Procedure Call (RPC), Common Object Request Broker Architecture (CORBA), or Simple Object Access Protocol (SOAP).
 REST is not standard but, rather, it is an architectural style or set of principles geared at creating APIs to ensure interoperability between Internet-based computer systems.
 So let’s move on to REST API best practices.

 The main advantages of REST are:

-Creating an API design is a serious issue that comes across the desk of many reputed development teams that build web services.
+Building a great API is a serious issue that comes across the desk of many reputed development teams that build web services.
 A well-structured design is able to boost the implementation process and help avoid complex configurations that can decrease API performance.
 It facilitates resource management and helps prevent chaos and confusion during development.
 A design is as important for building an efficient API as its functions.
 A good API design ensures an improved developer experience and high adoption of your solution.

 A good API has to be easy to read and use and, when working with it, it should be simple and comprehensive.
 Programmers who use your API should spend minimum time working with the solutions.
 For that reason, the API’s associated operations and resources have to be easily memorized and understood.

 A good REST API design example is when the solution requires no additional applications for solving related tasks.
 A complete solution is able to operate data in a fast and secure way.
 Furthermore, a reliable API should include comprehensive logic to allow for the creation of new APIs on top of the existing one, and upon future request.

 Implementing a custom well-designed API can bring various benefits to those who are going to use it.
 A well-tested and bugless solution will ensure high performance and efficient task management.
 A correctly functioning API requires no strict and highly detailed guidelines of how-to-use it.